GiveItAPlus/personaplus/DOCS.md

 # Developer Documentation

-_Dale un PLUS a tu Persona_ <!-- fun fact, this is the OG slogan -->
+Give a PLUS to your Persona <!-- fun fact, this is the OG slogan -->

 ![Banner](https://raw.githubusercontent.com/GiveItAPlus/personaplus/master/assets/design/PP_BANNER_DEV.webp)